-The historic record for minor to major wildfire is spotty at best, with many unreported or underreported events.
 All of Pierce County and the Cities of Blackshear, Offerman, and Patterson are vulnerable to wildfires due to their unpredictability and random occurrences.
 The effects can range from minimal damage to severe and widespread damage.
 Wildfires can occur at any time of the year.
 Members of the Pierce County HMPUC have witnessed many unreported and underreported cases of minor to major wildfire events occurring in Pierce County and the Cities of Blackshear, Offerman, and Patterson, some lasting for days, weeks, or months at a time.

 Most of Pierce County has a wildfire hazard score of 1.
 Some areas throughout the county have a score of 0.
 Limited areas around the central area of the county, especially around the Cities of Blackshear, Offerman, and Patterson, have a hazard score of 2.
 No areas have a score higher than 2.
-A map of wildfire hazard areas with critical facilities is shown in Appendix A and the Community Wildfire Protection Plan is included in Appendix C. According to the Georgia Forestry Commission, debris burning caused 48 percent of wildfires and 53 percent of acres burned from 1992 to 2012.
+A map of wildfire hazard areas with critical facilities is shown in Appendix A along with a list of the Critical Facilities Wildfire Hazard scores.
+The Community Wildfire Protection Plan is included in Appendix C. According to the Georgia Forestry Commission, debris burning caused 48 percent of wildfires and 53 percent of acres burned from 1992 to 2012.